Preparing a grant that includes education, outreach, or training for undergraduates, graduate students, postdocs, or

 Letters of support

-If the timing and conditions fit, we’d be happy to write a letter of support.
+If the timing and conditions fit, we would be happy to write a letter of support.
 However, we cannot write such letters without proper notice or without reviewing and discussing the grant.
 Before contacting us, please contact your program officer to find out if there are requirements for the letter of support.